joyashidi/joyashidi/README.md

 [![Welcome](https://img.shields.io/badge/Welcome_to_my_GitHub_Profile-😊-brightgreen?style=for-the-badge)](https://github.com/joyashidi)

-I’m a Cybersecurity Analyst specializing in Vulnerability Assessment and Penetration Testing (VAPT) and currently pursuing a degree in Computer Science.
-My work focuses on identifying, exploiting, and securing vulnerabilities across systems, web applications, and APIs to create safer digital environments.
+I’m a **Cybersecurity Analyst** specializing in **Vulnerability Assessment and Penetration Testing (VAPT)** and currently pursuing a degree in **Computer Science**.
+My work focuses on identifying, exploiting, and securing vulnerabilities across **network systems, web applications, and APIs** to create safer digital environments.

 I also have experience in front-end web development and enjoy combining technical creativity with cybersecurity principles.